evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 Determines asset supply based on emergent Bitcoin block data.

 ### Description
-The on-chain supply validation system issues new non-fungible tokens based on patterns in Bitcoin block data, enabling dynamic and perpetual asset generation as Bitcoin blocks are produced.
-Supply conditions for a collection are defined in the deployment inscription (e.g., bits contains "3b"), which references the on-chain validator to verify new blocks as they are mined.
+The on-chain supply validator processes Bitcoin blocks as they are mined, applying supply conditions ("patterns") defined for a collection to authorize the production of new supply.
+This model enables dynamic and perpetual asset generation as Bitcoin blocks are produced.

+Supply conditions for each collection are defined in its deployment inscription (e.g., bits contains "3b"), which references the on-chain validator to evaluate new blocks in real time.
 Once deployed, supply production is generative, immutable, and continues autonomously for as long as new Bitcoin blocks are produced.

 Validation occurs entirely on-chain through Ordinals recursive endpoints (`/r/blockinfo/<QUERY>`).
-Each validated block authorizes the production of one new asset within the collection.
-A finality buffer (e.g., four confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height +4.
+Each validated block authorizes the creation of one new asset within the collection.
+A finality buffer (e.g., four confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height + 4.

 ### On-chain Allocation